 A weeklong summer camp for animal-loving kids!
 Campers will experience a behind-the-scenes look at shelter life through fun, hands-on activities.
 Registration begins in early 2017 »

 Modeled after our summer camps, winter camp is a one-day program for kids during winter break.
-Sign up will begin in the Fall of 2016»
+Registration NOW OPEN »

 Nurture your child’s curiosity about animals and their impact on our community.
 Our Humane Hands Club is open to youth ages 11 to 15 interested in the journey animals take through our shelter.
 Registration is now open »